mitchens84/DASHBOARDS/content/0A-PM/pkm_workflow_visualization-README.md

 ## Data Structure

-The visualization uses data from the `workflow_data.json` file, which is extracted from Airtable using the `workflow_extractor.py` script.
+The visualization uses data from the `pkm_workflow_visualization-DATA.json` file.
+This file is expected to contain the graph data (nodes and links) in a JSON format.

 ## Workflow Stages